Deadly scooter accidents highlight a new technology at odds with South Florida lifestyle

 Since 2019, some South Florida cities banned scooters and scooter companies to quell the accidents.
 Hollywood first banned the use of all types of scooters “on any city street, roadway, sidewalk, or on any other private property where the public has the right to travel by motor vehicle within the city,” according to its city code.
 The city of Miami revoked permits from several scooter companies in 2022, followed by a drop in accidents, according to a 2023 study of a trauma center.

 Those measures have continued into 2024: In February, Key Biscayne banned scooters.
-Just this week, Miami-Dade County began considering a speed limit on scooters and e-bikes.
+In March, Miami-Dade County began considering a speed limit on scooters and e-bikes.

 But privately owned scooters remain unregulated in many cities, all the while growing in popularity nationally.
 At the same time, scooter-riders are often lumped in with pedestrians or other types of mobility devices in official reports, making the accidents harder to track.
 A 2022 National Transportaty Safety Board report on e-scooters and e-bikes identified a lack of law enforcement and injury data as one of the main safety issues.